DAY 1

 B, L, D included

 We explore the cloud forest on foot this morning, following graded trails in search of the Resplendent Quetzal, a stunningly beautiful bird whose diet consists mainly of wild avocados.
-Ferns, epiphytic orchids and mosses festoon the huge ancient trees of the Vulcan Baru National Park and we also hope to encounter the brightly coloured, tiny, poison dart frogs.
-In the afternoon, we have a comprehensive coffee tour, walking amongst the coffee trees, learning about the harvesting, watching the processing and then tasting the award winning results in one of the oldest traditional mills in Panama.
+Ferns, epiphytic orchids and mosses festoon the huge ancient trees of the Vulcan Baru National Park and we may also encounter the brightly coloured, tiny, poison dart (not poisonous to us!) frogs.
+In the afternoon, we have a comprehensive coffee tour, walking amongst the coffee trees, learning about the harvesting, watching the processing and then tasting the award-winning results in one of the oldest traditional coffee producers in Panama.

 DAY 12